dherrera1911/amatorch/README.md

 pip install -e .
 ```

+We recommend installing the package in a virtual
-For more detailed instructions, see the installation section
+environment (e.g. using `conda`).
+For more detailed instructions, see the
-of the tutorials.
+installation section of the tutorials.